In The Garden | Our Small Space Garden Design

 Since our patio is roughly 40 feet by 8 feet, this allowed us to divide the space into four 10 foot long sections.
 Two for dining/lounging and two for the elevated garden bed design.
 Below our patio we also have a flat area on the hillside that we were also able to place large pots for growing tomatoes, flowers, eggplant, and some herbs.

 Since vegetables, like tomatoes, can take up a lot of space it was great to be able to grow about half of our tomato plants in pots to make room in our elevated beds for other root vegetables, peppers, herbs, leafy greens, and companion flowers.

 What we love about this design is that no matter where you are sitting on the patio you are surrounded by vegetable plants, herbs, or flowers, without feeling like the garden is taking over the entire living space.

-Steps To Designing Your Own Small Space Patio Garden
+Steps For Designing Your Own Small Space Garden

 So now that you know how we went about designing our small space garden, it’s your turn!
 While every single space is going to be different when it comes to planning a garden design, there are a few steps that absolutely everyone should take, no matter how much space you have and before you ever start planting.